ardevd/ha-dimo/README.md

 ## 📝 Important Notes

-- **Privacy Matters**: Your connection is secure and trustless, thanks to blockchain technology.
-Your data is yours alone.
 - **Supported Vehicles**: DIMO supports a vast array of vehicles, but the amount of data you get varies based on vehicle type and how you're connecting to it.
 - **Need Help?**: If you encounter any issues, feel free to open an issue on the [GitHub repository](https://github.com/ardevd/ha-dimo).